Gauge-independent gravitational waves from a minimal dark $U(1)$ sector with viable dark matter candidates: Gravitational waves from first-order phase transition

 A first-order phase transition releases latent heat and can reheat the plasma from the percolation temperature $T_p$ to a reheating temperature $T_{\rm reh}$.
 Assuming instantaneous reheating, $T_{{\rm reh}}$ is estimated by

 where $\alpha(T)$ is the transition strength at temperature $T$.
 For moderate supercooling ($\alpha\lesssim 1$), one has $T_{\rm reh}\approx T_p$; whereas for strong supercooling ($\alpha\gg 1$), the reheating temperature can be significantly higher than $T_p$, or even higher than $T_c$~\cite{Athron:2023mer}.
+Our scan indicates that the minimal gauged $U(1)$ dark sector typically does not realize a very strong supercooled phase transition, the corresponding reheating temperature generally does not have $T_{\rm reh} > T_c$.
 The present gravitational wave amplitude and frequency are obtained by redshifting their values from the reheating temperature $T_{\rm reh}$ rather than from $T_p$ down to today.\\

 To summarize this subsection, as the Universe cools, the dark $U(1)_x$ sector undergoing a supercooled phase transition may pass through the following characteristic temperatures,